atharva7577/axon-docs/README.md

 # AXON · public docs

-This repo holds the public-facing docs for **AXON** — execution memory for coding agents.
+This repo holds the public-facing docs for **AXON (Agent eXecution & Orchestration Node)** — execution memory for coding agents.

 The application code lives in a private monorepo.
 What you'll find here: